 Watch what happens when you apply The Platinum Rule.
 You may see a rise in your own value as you apply this higher value standard.

 This blog post was originally published on February 23, 2013 and was selected for the CONNECT!
 Community’s series on Connecting by Caring.
 As a leader, it’s imperative to understand why and how to show ever person that you care about them.
 Learn more about how you can CONNECT2Lead.
-And be sure to subscribe to the CONNECT2Lead Blog for weekly tips and techniques on leading with a people first approach.
+And Subscribe to our weekly CONNECT2Lead Newsletter for special offers, content, and blog posts.